 Poor executions, degraded elements… or installations that are nothing but a mess.
-All of them are situations that each and every aerial installer has had to deal with, and they have a negative impact in services that use the radiofrequency spectrum.
+All of them are situations that each and every installer has had to deal with, and they have a negative impact in services that use the radiofrequency spectrum.

 All these cases have a common denominator: The shielding of wiring, passive equipment or active equipment is of poor quality or is degraded and radiations are release from the cable itself.
 Other factors such as excessive ground impedance in the equipment can also play a part.